 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The Ministry of Planning, Spatial Planning and Community Development is able to draw up and implement a coherent development strategy and plan and monitor implementation.
+The Ministry of Planning, Spatial Planning and Community Development is able to coordinate the Nigerien development strategy and to monitor its progress.

 The project organises various training and coaching activities for employees of the Ministry of Planning.
 This develops the capacities required for implementing the Nigerien development strategy in the different sectors (such as water, health, education, good governance).
 In addition, the project advises important departments such as the Directorate-General for Planning on the development of support services for ministries.
 These services include instructions as well as advice and training measures for programme and investment planning.
 Another promising approach is the provision of organisational support to a number of coordination mechanisms in the Ministry that facilitate the smooth implementation of measures from the development plan.

 The project also aims to strengthen the potential and skills of key actors in a pilot sector.
 With this in mind, the project supports training activities for employees from selected ministries, and plans to set up an innovation facility, for which key actors (including the Ministry of Planning) can submit project ideas.
 These project ideas could be suggestions for improving the processes, services or instruments used to implement the development strategy.